Gender Distribution of Advanced Degrees in the Humanities

 ethnic/minority groups includes a data point for the academic year 1999, because

-the NCES did not release data for that year.
+the NCES did not release such data for that year.

-The degree counts presented as part of the HI do not include “second majors” because
+The bachelor’s degree counts presented in Figures II-1a and II-1b do not include

 Figure II-1c (“Humanities

 Data on the number of students completing minors are not collected as part of IPEDS,